-The Statecharts formalism (Harel 1987) has first-class notions of concurrency, hierarchy, time and communication.
+The statecharts formalism (Harel 1987) has first-class notions of concurrency, hierarchy, time and communication.
 It can therefore be viewed as a suitable formalism for integration and orchestration.
-Because Statecharts is state-based, and does not include fork and join constructs, it is less suitable for process modelling.
-Statecharts has been combined with Class Diagrams in SCCD (Van Mierlo et al. 2016), to provide structural object-oriented language constructs (i.e., objects with behaviour).
+Because statecharts are state-based, and does include fork and join constructs, it is less suitable for process modelling.